davidaramant/the-ray-tracer-challenge/README.md

 Looked into using [FNA](https://fna-xna.github.io/) as a real-time canvas since outputting images seems simple enough to add in later should I need it.
 Unfortunately just like MonoGame, FNA is still tied to .NET Framework as of 2019-10-13 (although they are working on supporting Core).

 I decided to use the [WPF version](https://github.com/davidaramant/DotNetPixelByPixel) since I wanted to keep everything .NET Core.
-Had some difficulties porting it over; I guess they dropped some methods in `WriteableBitmap` along the way?
+Had some difficulties porting it over until I realized I had used [WriteableBitmapEx](https://github.com/reneschulte/WriteableBitmapEx) in the example which is now also Core 3 compatible; yay!

 Did not bother with the projectile example the book used since I already had a simplistic interactive demo.